 DNS and WebRTC leak tests

-- DNS leak test results: Passed.
+- DNS leak test results: IVPN passed its DNS leak test.

-- WebRTC leak test results: Passed.
+- WebRTC leak test results: IVPN passed its WebRTC leak test.

 Another way IVPN strives to protect you is by protecting the information logged by your DNS.
 A DNS server takes your IP address and connects it to the website you’re trying to reach.
 Sheathing your IP address while it's traveling through the DNS server is the goal, and luckily Browserleaks reported back no leaks.